Why Do Cats Sleep So Much?

 If you’re wondering why your BFF sleeps so much, it has a lot to do with his wild roots and his natural hunting instincts.

-The Dodo spoke with Dr. Michelle Burch, a veterinarian from Safe Hounds Pet Insurance, to learn all about why cats sleep so much.
+We spoke with Dr. Michelle Burch, a veterinarian from Safe Hounds Pet Insurance, to learn all about why cats sleep so much.

 How many hours a day do cats sleep?